 Please note that above retry intervals are not guaranteed and may vary in few exception scenarios.

-Adobe I/O Events changes the state of an event registration based on the below criteria:
+Adobe I/O Events determines the state of an event registration based on the below criteria:

-- ACTIVE - Event registration is marked as active when a successful delivery occurs AND in the last 30 minutes, over 80% of at least 10 deliveries were successful.
+- ACTIVE - Event registration is marked as active when in the last 24 hours there are less than 10 delivery attempts or at least 20% of them are successful.

 Important: